kbordon/csharp-week1-code-review/README.md

 * Using terminal or your preferred shell, clone this repository.
   * Alternatively, you can use a browser to download the .zip file from the Github web interface.
 * Using terminal or powershell, navigate to the project's root folder, and then enter the command "dotnet restore".
-* After the packages have been restored, enter the command "dotnet build", and should no errors follow, then enter "dotnet run".
+* After the packages have been restored, enter the command "dotnet run".
-* If successful, open your web browser, and enter "http://http://localhost:5000/", or whatever location your terminal provides you.
+* If successful, open your web browser, and type the URL "http://http://localhost:5000/", or whatever location your terminal provides you.
-* Navigate the page using the buttons.
+* Navigate the application using the buttons.
 * When finished, exit the browser, and don't forget to close your server with ctrl + c on your terminal.